Zohla/rainydays/README.md

 git clone git@github.com:NoroffFEU/portfolio-1-example.git
 ```

 2. You need to set up your own backend.
-Mine is made with WordPress as an headless CMS.
+Mine is made with WordPress as headless CMS.

 ## Contributing